 There are existing sources of sediment from the tributaries Dobbins Creek, Moonshine Creek, Studhorse Canyon, Nevada Creek, and sidecast material on the Marysville Road near New Bullards Bar Dam.
-None of these sources will be affected by the proposed Project.
+None of these sources would be affected by the proposed Project because they are upstream of Project flows.

-There are no known upland sources of sediment (i.e., from proposed Project roads or construction activities) in the Yuba River downstream of Englebright Reservoir.
+There are no known upland sources of sediment in the Yuba River downstream of Englebright Reservoir.
 As described above, the USACE has implemented a gravel injection program downstream of Englebright Dam, and the effects of this injection are being monitored by USACE.

-3.3.1.2.3 Effects of Shoreline Erosion and Sediment Deposition in New Bullards Bar Reservoir, and Sediment Deposition Upstream of Our House and Log Cabin Diversion Dams.
+Effects of Shoreline Erosion and Sediment Deposition in New Bullards Bar Reservoir, and Sediment Deposition Upstream of Our House and Log Cabin Diversion Dams

 The effects of shoreline erosion along New Bullards Bar Reservoir are minor due to the lack of erodibility along the shoreline.
 Though the erosion hazard on the slopes around the reservoir is considered "Very Severe" based on slope and soil type (Yuba County 2008a), few landslides or problem areas have been identified.
 The amount of deposition in New Bullards Bar since the Project began is low, and reservoir shoreline erosion is minor.
+However, to determine if corrective actions are necessary to maintain or enhance shoreline stability, YCWA's proposed Condition GS1 would require that YCWA conduct a reservoir shoreline survey periodically.
+Active unstable areas that have potential to affect resources on NFS lands would be identified, and the Forest Service and Cal Fish and Wildlife would be invited to participate.
+Results would be discussed with the Forest Service during the annual meeting that would be required in Condition GEN1.